What is spinal cord stimulation?

 What can I expect during the implant procedure of a spinal stimulator?

-To prepare you for your procedure, Dr. Abdallah provides comprehensive guidance prior to your implant surgery.
+To prepare you for your procedure, Dr. Patel provides comprehensive guidance prior to your implant surgery.
 This may involve making adjustments to your usual medications and not eating or drinking at least eight hours before your procedure.

-On the day of your procedure, Dr. Abdallah establishes an intravenous line to administer anesthesia.
+On the day of your procedure, Dr. Patel establishes an intravenous line to administer anesthesia.
 Once you’re relaxed, she uses the guidance of a specialized X-ray known as a fluoroscope to properly position a needle in the correct areas of your spine.

-Through the needle, Dr. Abdallah guides the stimulator leads into place in the epidural space of your spine.
+Through the needle, Dr. Patel guides the stimulator leads into place in the epidural space of your spine.
 She connects the leads to the external control device and tests them before completing the implantation procedure.

 You can expect to recover from anesthesia before you can go home to recover.
 You will need a friend to drive you home following your treatment but can return to light activities the next day.

-Dr. Abdallah evaluates the effectiveness of your treatment during a follow-up visit a few days after your procedure.
+Dr. Patel evaluates the effectiveness of your treatment during a follow-up visit a few days after your procedure.
 She also offers continued support to ensure you’re experiencing reliable pain relief in the long-term and that the stimulator is working properly.